 Enforcing infrastructure policies and other container security measures ensured that failures at production were the lowest.
 The zero-tolerance policies were crucial in reducing release error rates.

 The developer-friendly UI provides a custom Kubernetes dashboard with augmented Helm app management to help engineers and developers find and troubleshoot errors at lightning speed.
 The developers have adopted Devtron as an exclusive IDP for their daily operations.
 They are considered an elite performer with at least a daily deployment and a significantly lower failure rate of only 7%.

 With an increased velocity of deployments arises the probability of increased failure rates.
 Failures are bound to happen, but Devtron ensured that these failures don't increase with the scale of deployments is essential.
 They can recover from failures in less than 30 minutes.
 The average across the organization is 27 minutes.

-The primary challenge of the organization running a Day 1 operation on Kubernetes is multi-cluster management.
-Kubernetes is namespace centric, which makes operations on one cluster easy, but across clusters, it is a hassle for developers and DevOps both.
+The primary challenge of the organization running a Day 1 operation on AWS EKS is multi-cluster management.
+EKS is namespace centric, which makes operations on one cluster easy, but across clusters, it is a hassle for developers and DevOps both.